On the longest increasing subsequence and number of cycles of butterfly permutations: Number of cycles

 \subsubsection{Number of fixed points}

 We will discuss briefly the question of the number of fixed points, $C_1(\sigma)$, in the general $m$-nary nonsimple butterfly permutation case.
 We will abstain from exploring other fixed cycle length counts as well as the length of the longest or shortest cycle counts (these are necessarily supported on powers of $p$ for $p$-Sylow subgroups), which can be explored further in future work.
-For comparison, recall the known result for $\sigma_n \sim \Unif(S_n)$, where $C_1(\sigma_n)$ converges in distribution to $\operatorname{Poisson}(1)$, and so also $\P(C_1(\sigma_n) = 0)$ converges to $e^{-1} \approx 0.367879$.
+For reference, the order of a uniform element of $B_{n}^{(p)}$ is already known, as established by Ab\/ert and Vir\'ag in \cite[Theorem 1]{Abert_Virag_2005} in answer to a question of Tur\'an from the 1980s (cf. \cite{PS83}): \begin{theorem}[\cite{Abert_Virag_2005}] If $\sigma_n \sim \Unif(B_n^{(p)})$ and $\ord(\sigma_n) = p^{K_p(\sigma_n)}$, then $K_p(\sigma_n)/n$ converges in probability to $z_p$, the solution of the equation $z(1 - z)^{1/z - 1} = 1 - 1/p$ in the open unit interval. \end{theorem} Their proof used a novel measure-preserving bijection between conjugacy classes of random elements from $B_{n}^{(p)}$, realized as a group acting on the $p$-nary tree of depth $n$, and Galton-Watson trees.
+For comparison, this question was significantly easier to answer for simple butterfly permutations, as seen in \Cref{cor: s order}.